New York City waste management system

 New York City's waste management system is a refuse removal system primarily run by the New York City Department of Sanitation (DSNY).
 The department maintains the waste collection infrastructure and hires public and private contractors who remove the city's waste.
-This waste, created by New York City's population of more than eight million, can amount to more than ten thousand tons a day.
+For the city's population of more than eight million, The DSNY collects approximately eleven thousand tons a day of garbage, including compostable material and recycling.

 Waste management has been an issue for New York City since its New Amsterdam days.
-As a 1657 New Amsterdam ordinance states, “It has been found, that within this City of Amsterdam in New Netherland many burghers and inhabitants throw their rubbish, filth, ashes, dead animals and suchlike things into the public streets to the great inconvenience of the community".
+As a 1657 New Amsterdam ordinance states, "It has been found, that within this City of Amsterdam in New Netherland many burghers and inhabitants throw their rubbish, filth, ashes, dead animals and suchlike things into the public streets to the great inconvenience of the community".

 Collection

 Curbside pickup

 DSNY provides curbside pickup of trash and recycling multiple times per week for every residential building in the city.
 Trash must be placed in black bags and recycling in clear or blue bags.
 This leads to complaints about the sidewalk space taken up by trash, especially as large residential buildings produce 'trash bag mountains' daily.
 Some buildings do place their garbage in special containers.